 Don’t leave your baby for longer than is age appropriate.

 Gradually, your baby will get used to these short periods of solo play and they will trust you to return.

-Don't dash to pick up your baby as soon as they wake.
+TOP TIP: Don’t dash to pick up your baby as soon as they wake.
 Allowing your baby to play alone for a while before you go to them is an ideal time for your baby to benefit from and practice independent play.

-Benefits of Independent or Solo Play
+Benefits Of Independent Or Solo Play

 So when I am asked “do I have to entertain my baby all the time?” and I say NO… I remind parents that there are many important benefits of solo play.
 So, here are the most important ones!